-If you are thinking of booking a trip to Vic Falls, it's important to understand how the seasons and Zambezi River water levels affect what you can expect to see and do at different times of the year.
+If you are thinking of booking a trip to Victoria Falls, it's important to understand how the seasons and Zambezi River water levels affect what you can expect to see and do at different times of the year.
 This is our breakdown of the water levels throughout the year and how they affect your options.

 December to March

 Zambezi River water levels start rising during the rainy season which begins in December and lasts until early March.
 As the flow of water towards the Falls begins to accelerate, the curtain of water becomes more intense, catapulting the spray high into the sky.
 The ensuing dampness brings the rainforest to life.
 Most rainforest flowers start blooming and there is a hive of bird activity as chicks are born and nestlings are raised.

-Whitewater rafting is still excellent between December and February but somewhere during January is usually the last chance to swim in Devil's Pool on Zambia's Livingstone Island, which closes when the water levels get too high.
+Whitewater rafting is still excellent between December and February but January is usually the last chance to take a swim in Devil's Pool on Zambia's Livingstone Island, which closes when the water levels get too high.
 Lesser-known Angel's Pool, situated on the other side of Livingstone Island, usually remains open longer than Devil's Pool and is a great alternative for visitors who prefer to enjoy the monumental view and the deafening roar of Vic Falls from right on the edge!
 Devil's Pool and Angel's Pool are highly recommended but not for the faint-hearted.

 April to June

 The end of the rainy season in April coincides with the arrival of water from the catchment area upstream in Zambia, sending approximately 500 million litres of water per minute roaring to the bottom of the Falls.
 This is high water season when Victoria Falls is at its most powerful and magnificent and when the view of the Falls from both the Zambian and Zimbabwean sides is awe-inspiring but often obscured by the spray.